Kevin Federline: Marriage to Britney Spears

-Spears filed for divorce from Federline on November 7, 2006, citing irreconcilable differences and asking for both physical and legal custody of their two sons, with visitation rights for Federline.
+On November 7, 2006, Spears filed for divorce from Federline, citing irreconcilable differences and asking for both physical and legal custody of their two sons, with visitation rights for Federline.
 The following day, Federline filed a response to Spears' divorce petition, seeking physical and legal custody of their children.
 According to a representative for Federline's lawyer, the divorce filing "caught Kevin totally by surprise".
 On December 4, 2006, MSNBC reported that Federline set up a home for himself and his family in the Hollywood Hills.
-The couple reached a global settlement agreement in March 2007 and their divorce was finalized on July 30, 2007.
-Federline maintains a relationship with Spears' parents for the benefit of their children.
-Members of Spears' family have been photographed in and out of his home and babysitting the boys while Kevin was out of town.
+The pair reached a global settlement agreement in March 2007 and their divorce was finalized on July 30, 2007.

-On October 1, 2007, a court ruling granted Federline sole physical custody of his children, with legal custody to be decided.
-On the late evening of January 3, 2008, police were called to Spears' home after the singer reportedly refused to relinquish custody of her children to Federline and locked herself in a room with her younger son, Jayden.
-Spears was taken from her home on a stretcher and hospitalized at Cedars-Sinai Medical Center for appearing to be under the influence of an unknown substance.
+On October 1, 2007, a court ruling granted Kevin Federline sole physical custody of his children, with legal custody to be decided.
+On the late evening of January 3, 2008, police were called to Spears' home after the singer reportedly refused to relinquish custody of her children to Federline (as told in Spears' memoir, because Federline was refusing to allow Spears to see her kids for lengthy periods and she feared that she wouldn't see them again).
+Spears was taken from her home on a stretcher and hospitalized at Cedars-Sinai Medical Center.
 As a result of this, Federline was "awarded sole legal custody and sole physical custody of the minor children".

 On July 26, 2008, court papers were filed stating Federline would retain sole legal and physical custody of the children while Spears would get visitation rights that would increase over time.
-In addition to this, Federline will receive $20,000 per month from Spears in child support as well as additional funds to cover any custody-related legal expenses.
+In addition to this, Federline would receive $20,000 per month from Spears in child support as well as additional funds to cover any custody-related legal expenses.

 Marriage to Victoria Prince

-As of 2008 he was linked to former volleyball player Victoria Prince.
-The two were on the same recreational bowling team, the Party Animals.
-Their daughter Jordan Kay was born in August 2011; she is Federline's fifth child and Prince's first.
-They were married on August 10, 2013.
-In April 2014 they had their second child together, another daughter.
+Federline was first linked to former volleyball player Victoria Prince in 2008, when the two were both on the same recreational bowling team, the Party Animals.
+It was reported that Prince was previously arrested for assault and disturbing the peace.
+She was also charged with possession of a dangerous weapon on school premises.
+Their first daughter was born in 2011.
+They wed on August 10, 2013.
+Their second daughter was born in 2014.
+In the summer of 2023, the family moved to Hawaii, because Prince was offered a job at a Hawaii university.
+Prince played volleyball and graduated from the University of Hawaii at Manoa in 2005.